abstractLang/abstract/Website/docs/language_reference/types/packet.md

 ```

 The parameter x in `packet(x)` indicates the total size, in bits, of the object in memory.
+The parameter is, however, optional and will be automatically calculated by the compiler if
+not provided. \
 Inside the packet, you can include primitives, other packets or references to most complex
 types.